 “Do you believe you can fly?” asked the community psychiatrist.

 If I didn’t have my head over a bucket puking up the nothing I had eaten for weeks, I would have made HER fly – right out the window – for asking such a stupid question.
 Wearily I shook my head.
 Couldn’t she see that I was ILL?

-For weeks now I had been retching and vomiting, unable to keep even water down.
-I had been suffering episodes of severe ‘migraine attacks’, palpitations and breathlessness off and on for 3 years since the birth of my first child, but now they were ever present and significantly worse.
+It was the year 2000, and for weeks now I had been retching and vomiting, unable to keep even water down.
+I had been suffering episodes of severe ‘migraine attacks’, palpitations and breathlessness off and on for 4 years since the birth of my first child, but now they were ever present and significantly worse.
 My family doctor was insistent, despite my protests, that the attacks were due to postnatal depression and had prescribed a cocktail of drugs to no avail.
 It seemed the antidepressants and sleeping medications were making things worse and I was now desperate.

 “Do you want to harm yourself?” the psychiatrist persisted.

 A sensible question at last!
 All I could manage was to nod pathetically into my bucket.
 Suddenly, urgent phone calls were made: to my husband to check if I had private health insurance; to my family doctor; to a psychiatric hospital.

 “They can take you tonight, it’s all arranged” she said.
 I could not have cared less anymore.